vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 > Setting the texture override will not guarantee that all games will be playable.
 Essentially, to mostly avoid this problem without downscaling textures, you would need an NVIDIA GPU that has 4 GB or greater VRAM.
 Alternatively, you could also use a Mesa capable GPU (AMD/Intel or NVK for Maxwell-Ada).

-### It says Sober couldn't run because my CPU does not have a required feature! (x86-64-v2 or newer)
+### Sober does not launch!
+It only produced two lines of logs and that's it!
-Unfortunately there is nothing we can do to resolve this issue.
+If you are sure that nothing else seems wrong, unfortunately there is nothing we can do to resolve this issue.
 Most likely, your CPU does not support SSE4.2, which is a mandatory hardware requirement to run even Roblox on Android alone.

 #### Solution
 Use a CPU that is from 2008+ (for Intel) or 2013+ (for AMD).